Dooby Lane

 In 2016, the book Dooby Lane: Also Known as Guru Road, A Testament Inscribed in Stone Tablets by DeWayne Williams, authored by Snyder and Goin, was released with a much larger publishing run.
 The 2016 book expands on the 1996 book and includes a description of Williams and details about the meaning of the names and phrases appearing on the stones.
 Many of the research materials, including journal entries made by visitors, reside in the Peter Goin Papers, Special Collections and University Archives, University of Nevada, Reno Libraries.

 Since Williams' death, others have added their art to Dooby Lane.

 In 2020 Ormat Technologies proposed a geothermal project in the area of Dooby Lane.
 In December, 2021, the Bureau of Land Management solicited public comment on the project and included a map that showed the well pads being located across Nevada State Route 34 from Dooby Lane.
+In October 2024, the Burning Man Project and Ormat Technologies reached a settlement that included Burning Man purchasing Ormat's geothermal leases near the Black Rock Desert.
+This agreement resolved a lawsuit filed by Burning Man and other groups challenging the Bureau of Land Management's approval of the geothermal exploration project.
+The acquisition effectively canceled the exploratory drilling project that Burning Man organizers and local residents opposed, citing potential environmental damage and aesthetic impact on the area.

-Dooby Lane is located on a right-of-way issued by the Bureau of Land Management that expires on September 23, 2023.
+Dooby Lane is located on a right-of-way issued by the Bureau of Land Management.
+The original agreement expired on September 23, 2023 and was renewed in April 2024, expiring on December 31, 2054.